Stefan Nilsson (sport shooter)

 Stefan Nilsson (born 12 August 1990) is a Swedish sport shooter.
 At the 2012 Summer Olympics he competed in the Men's skeet, finishing in 15th place.
 He competed in the same event again at the 2016 Summer Olympics, finishing 5th.

-He has qualified to represent Sweden at the 2020 Summer Olympics in the Men's skeet.
+He qualified to represent Sweden at the 2020 Summer Olympics in the Men's skeet and has been announced to do the same at the 2024 Summer Olympics.